Constitution Day is Sunday, September 17th! Click below to learn more!

 Where can I drop off my ballot if I want to submit it myself?

 If you prefer to submit your vote-by-mail ballot in person, you can go to any vote center or drop off location — it's easy!
-Remember, UCR will be hosting a Vote Center from Saturday, Nov.r 5 to Tuesday, Nov.
-8 at the Alumni & Visitors Center.
-If you are near campus during that time, you can drop off your ballot there.
+Remember, UCR will be hosting a Vote Center at the Alumni & Visitors Center.

 -